 Obesity and Diabetes

-Our lead obesity and diabetes product candidate is a synthetic peptide we developed with the code name PL-8905.
-PL-8905 is a highly selective melanocortin receptor‐4 receptor (MC4r) agonist, with preclinical toxicology and CMC activities being conducted to support an IND filing and phase 1 clinical studies.
+Our lead obesity and diabetes drug candidate peptide is a synthetic peptide we developed with the code name PL-8905.
+PL-8905 is a highly selective melanocortin receptor‐4 receptor (MC4r) agonist.

 Mutations in the MC4r are one of the most prevalent forms of monogenetic obesity in humans.
 The MC4r and associated signaling pathways play a key role in regulating food intake and energy homeostasis.
 Extensive academic research supports MC4r as one of the best validated drug targets for obesity.
 As part of Palatin’s MC4r agonist program, compound libraries consisting of highly selective MC4r compounds have been developed and a detailed evaluation process was conducted to select potential lead development candidates.
 In addition, key structure/function relationships have been defined and incorporated into both peptide and oral small molecule compound development.